kleunen/boost_geometry_correct/README.md

 - inners outside of the polygon outer
 - remove 'spikes' or sub-polygons with very small area

-The main purpose of this library is to provide removing self-intersection from polygons using the boost geometry library.
+The main purpose of this library is to remove self-intersection and spikes from polygons using the boost geometry library.
 For this, a general approach is used.
 Meaning, for every polygon it can remove self-intersection, possibly generating multiple output polygons

 This library provides an approach for the problem described here: